 Looking for the perfect children’s Christmas picture books to capture the holiday mood?
-Whether it’s the story of Santa’s reindeer staging a rebellion for better pay and a drummer boy on a journey to a mysterious grand aunt who disappears every year during Christmas, here are handpicked choices to help you home in on the perfect Christmas reading experience that will pack in sleigh-loads of fun.
+Whether it’s the story of Santa’s reindeer staging a rebellion for better pay and a drummer boy on a journey to a mysterious grand aunt who disappears every year during December, here are handpicked short Christmas picture books to help you home in on the perfect reading experience that will pack in sleigh-loads of fun. s

 An entertaining and touching story of one of Santa’s elves, who is commissioned by Santa to make a special gift, a toy train, for a very special person.
 Towards the end of the book, the children find out who the gift is intended for.
 Jay Dee’s illustrations have all the warmth of a Christmas fireplace and all the torque of Santa’s reindeer!

 “Once, a long time ago, in a town called Nazareth, a little donkey is born.”
 Thus begins Brian Wildsmith’s A Christmas Story, an alternate viewing of the Nativity, as seen from the eyes of a little donkey and the girl who tries to get the donkey back to its mother.